sitedata/checklyhq.com/site/content/docs/alerting/webhooks.md

 You can validate each webhook we deliver to your endpoint(s).
 Using the optional webhook secret, you can:

-1. check is the webhook was sent by Checkly
+1. Check if the webhook was sent by Checkly.
-2. check if the payload was not altered in any way during transmission.
+2. Check if the payload was not altered in any way during transmission.

 When you create a webhook secret, we proceed to use that secret token to cryptographically sign the webhook payload using the SHA256 hash algorithm.
-We added the resulting hash to the HTTP header `x-checkly-signature` on each webhook.
+We add the resulting hash to the HTTP header `x-checkly-signature` on each webhook.

-On the receiving end, you can then use the value of the `x-checkly-signature` header to assert the validity and authenticity of the webhook.
+On the receiving end, you can then use the value of the `x-checkly-signature` header to assert the validity and authenticity of the webhook and its payload.

-Have a look at the code examples below on how to use the header and your favourite cryptographic library together.
+Have a look at the code examples below on how to use the header and your favourite web framework.

 {{< tabs "webhook_secret_example_code" >}}
 {{< tab "Node.js" >}}